Shared Priorities Framework with Modern Treaty Nations

 The Shared Priorities Framework was developed in 2022 out of multi-year collaborative discussions between the Province and the Alliance of BC Modern Treaty Nations (Alliance) to identify new pathways to renewing treaty relationships and advancing treaty implementation.

-The Province works in consultation and co-operation with Modern Treaty Nations (MTNs) and the Alliance to advance the shared vision set out in the Shared Priorities Framework to ensure that:
+The Province works in consultation and co-operation with Modern Treaty Nations and the Alliance to advance the shared vision set out in the Shared Priorities Framework to ensure that:

 - Modern treaties are recognized, observed, and enforced;